coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 ### 2 Project Description :

 2020 has definitely been a strange year for every one around the world.
 The Covid-19 Pandemic has affected everything, including the property market.
-The shortage of the property in WA has caused by the growing number of local populations.
-As all the Australians are trying to get home whereas no one is allowed to travel overseas (yet).
+The shortage of the property in WA has caused by the growing number of returned local populations.
+As all the Australians are trying to get home when no one is allowed to travel overseas(yet).
 Therefore looking for a property to buy is currently on the top of my to-do-list.

-As I've been renting since moving out of my parents' place, I have 0 knowledge on the property market.
-By having a clear budget is not enough to find an ideal house.
-The picking of the suburbs is my priority at moment as it will give me an entry point to know where to look at.
+As I've been renting since moving out of my parents' place, I've got 0 knowledge on the property market.
+By having a rough budget is not enough to find an ideal house.
+Picking a prefered suburb is my priority at moment as it will give me an entry point to know where to look at.

 ### 3 Data

-I have selected & downloaded this dataset from Kaggle. https://www.kaggle.com/syuzai/perth-house-prices It includes over 35k data entries of houses been sold majority between 2010 - 2020.
+I have selected & downloaded this dataset from Kaggle. https://www.kaggle.com/syuzai/perth-house-prices It includes over 35k data entries of houses been sold in Perth, majority between 2010 - 2020.

 ### 4 Cleaning & Analysis